 - Select an existing policy or click New alert policy to create a new policy.

-- Click Create a condition.
+- Click Add a condition.

 - Under Select a product click NRQL, and then click Next, define thresholds.